 - A business selling laxative potato chips (I don't think I need to explain this one)

-- A business selling flavored bottled water for pets (that sounds disgusting, and no pet is ever picky about drinking water)
+- Businesses selling flavored bottled water for pets (that sounds disgusting, and no pet is ever picky about drinking water)

-- A business selling prepackaged frozen milk and cereal (this product doesn't make anything easier for the user: it would take as longer to heat up frozen cereal than it would to just make it fresh)
+- Business selling prepackaged frozen milk and cereal (this product doesn't make anything easier for the user: it would take as longer to heat up frozen cereal than it would to just make it fresh)

 No matter how passionate an owner might be about those businesses, they all fail to solve a need.